JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Sam.md

 <details> <summary> Final group project</summary>

 We created the Nuon Power Gym, where by generating energy by going to the fitness.
 You help the power company Nuon by generating energy for them, in return you get 'Energy Points' which you can get discounts on your energy bill if you get your power from Nuon.
 To present our hack we created a commercial.

+The system we hacked was about collaborated companies or about the concept of a working out in a gym.
+But most of al it is  about the concept of triggering and stimulating human behaviour/actions.
+So I would call this a lifestyle hack.
+It’s well known that a lot of people are not a fan of the gym or lack the motivation to visite one.
+The moment you award a reward for an action, people are much quicker to do something.

 We divided the tasks for this video so that everyone was responsible for the finishing.
 Nanco, Koen and I wrote the concept, the script and the voice over.
 Louise and Sara did the styling of the video and Lois and Yorben did the final edit.